skosch/YinYangFit/docs/source/frontmatter.markdown

 <h2 class="nonumber">Target audience</h2>
 Designers and developers with an interest in neuroaesthetics.

-<h2 class="nonumber">Epistemic status: provisional</h2>
+<h2 class="nonumber">Epistemic status: provisional, in-progress work</h2>
 This article is based on a survey of hundreds of peer-reviewed articles, and in line with mainstream ideas in vision and neuroscience research.
 It is the product of many months of work and countless revisions.
-That said, even the in-vivo evidence for the suggested models is often indirect or circumstantial.
-Nothing in this article should be construed as final.
-I welcome corrections!
+That said, the in-vivo evidence for the suggested models is often indirect or circumstantial, and subject to frequent and often surprising updates – in this field, five years are an eternity.
+Therefore, nothing in this article should be construed as final, and I welcome corrections!